minvws/nl-covid19-coronacheck-website/_questions-scanner/en/9-werkt-coronacheck-scanner-op-mijn-telefoon.md

 ---
 index: 9
 set: 1
-title: Werkt CoronaCheck Scanner op mijn telefoon?
+title: Is CoronaCheck Scanner compatible with my phone?

-showOnFAQoverview: true
 featuredHome: true
 featuredHomeIndex: 2
 ---
-CoronaCheck Scanner is te gebruiken op alle iOS en Android-telefoons vanaf Android 6 en iOS 12 (de iPhone 5s en nieuwer).
-Ook is een werkende camera nodig.

-Het scannen aan de deur kan zonder internet.
-Wel heb je minimaal één keer per drie dagen internet nodig om een configuratie van de app op te halen.
+CoronaCheck Scanner works on all iOS and Android phones with Android 6 and iOS 12 and up (iPhone 5s and newer).
+You also need a working phone camera.

+You don’t need an internet connection to scan for access at the entrance.
+You do need an internet connection once every three days minimum to sync the configuration of the app.